-4VAC50-20-102.
-Registering for coverage under the general permit for low hazard potential impounding structures.

-A. Pursuant to B§ 10.1-605.3, an impounding structure owner may seek general permit coverage from the board for a low hazard potential impounding structure in lieu of obtaining a Low Hazard Potential Regular Operation and Maintenance Certificate in accordance with 4VAC50-20-105 or a Conditional Operation and Maintenance Certificate for Low Hazard Potential impounding structures in accordance with 4VAC50-20-150.

-- B. An owner shall submit a complete and accurate registration statement in accordance with the requirements of this section prior to the issuance of coverage under the general permit.
-A complete registration statement shall include the following: - 1.
-The name and address of the owner; - 2.
-The location of the impounding structure: - 3.
-The height of the impounding structure; - 4.
-The volume of water impounded; - 5.
-An Emergency Preparedness Plan prepared in accordance with 4VAC50-20-101; - 6.
-The applicable fee for the processing of registration statements as set out in 4VAC50-20-375; - 7.
-A dam break inundation zone map completed in accordance with 4VAC50-20-54 and evidence that such map has been filed with the offices with plat and plan approval authority or zoning responsibilities as designated by the locality for each locality in which the dam break inundation zone resides; and - 8.
-A certification from the owner that the impounding structure (i) is classified as low hazard pursuant to a determination by the department or the owner's professional engineer in accordance with B§ 10.1-604.1 and this chapter; (ii) is, to the best of his knowledge, properly and safely constructed and currently has no observable deficiencies; and (iii) shall be maintained and operated in accordance with the provisions of the general permit.

-4VAC50-20-103.
-Transitioning from regular or conditional certificates to general permit coverage for low hazard potential impounding structures.
+410 4VAC50-20-103.
+Registering for coverage under the general permit for low hazard 411 potential impounding structures.
+412 A. Pursuant to § 10.1-605.3, an impounding structure owner may seek general 413 permit coverage from the Board for a low hazard potential impounding structure in lieu 414 of obtaining a Low Hazard Potential Regular Operation and Maintenance Certificate in 415 accordance with 4VAC50-20-105 or a Conditional Operation and Maintenance 416 Certificate for Low Hazard Potential impounding structures in accordance with 4VAC50-417 20-150.
+418 B. An owner shall submit a complete and accurate registration statement in 419 accordance with the requirements of this section prior to the issuance of coverage under 420 the general permit.
+A complete registration statement shall include the following: 421 1.
+The name and address of the owner; 422 2.
+The location of the impounding structure: 423 3.
+The height of the impounding structure; 424 4.
+The volume of water impounded; 425 5.
+A simplified emergency preparedness plan prepared in accordance with 426 4VAC50-20-101: 427 6.
+The applicable a fee for the processing of registration statements as set out in 428 4VAC50-20-375; 429 7.
+A dam break inundation zone map and evidence that such map has been filed 430 with the offices with plat and plan approval authority or zoning responsibilities as 431 designated by the locality for each locality in which the dam break inundation zone 432 resides; and 433 8.
+A certification from the owner that the impounding structure (i) is classified as 434 low hazard pursuant to a determination by the department or the owner's professional 435 engineer in accordance with § 10.1-604.1 and this article; (ii) is, to the best of his 436 knowledge, properly and safely constructed and currently has no observable deficiencies; 437 and (iii) shall be maintained and operated in accordance with the provisions of the 438 general permit.
+439 440 4VAC50-20-104 Maintaining General permit coverage for low hazard potential 441 impounding structures.
+442 Provided that an impounding structure's hazard potential classification has not 443 changed, an owner's coverage under the general permit shall be for a six-year term after 444 which time the owner shall reapply for coverage by filing a new registration statement 445 and paying the necessary fee.
+No inspection of the impounding structure by a licensed professional engineer shall be required if the owner certifies at the time of general permit 446 447 coverage renewal that conditions at the impounding structure and downstream are 448 unchanged.
+449 450 Part IV 451 Procedures 452 4VAC50-20-195.
+Judicial review.
+453 Any owner aggrieved by a decision of the director, department, or board 454 regarding the owner's impounding structure shall have the right to judicial review of the final decision pursuant to provisions of the Administrative Process Act (§ 2.2-4000 et seq.).